reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 `UEdGraphNode` contains the logic and data necessary to execute or represent an operation in the graph.
 For example, a node could represent a function call, a variable assignment, or an action like “Print String.”

-There are various subclasses of `UEdGraphNode` that are used for specific graph types, such as `UAnimStatesNode`, `UNiagaraNode`, etc, Each of these classes introduces functionality specific to the type of graph being used.
-Not that the Blueprint Graph nodes are not called UBlueprintNode, but `UK2Node`.
+There are various subclasses of `UEdGraphNode` as well, such as `UAnimStatesNode`, `UNiagaraNode`, etc. Each of these classes introduces functionality specific to the type of graph being used.
+Note that the Blueprint Graph nodes are not called UBlueprintNode, but `UK2Node`.

 ![UEdGraphNode](bytecode_uk2nodes.png){: width="500" }
 _Various UK2Nodes_